lmfit/lmfit-py/doc/fitting.rst

 =======================================

-For full control of the fitting process, you'll want to create a :class:`Minimizer` object, or at least use the one returned from the :func:`minimize` function.
+For full control of the fitting process, you'll want to create a :class:`Minimizer` object.

 .. class:: Minimizer(function, params, fcn_args=None, fcn_kws=None, iter_cb=None, scale_covar=True, **kws)

-   creates a Minimizer, for fine-grain access to fitting methods and attributes.
+   creates a Minimizer, for more detailed access to fitting methods and attributes.

    :param function:  objective function to return fit residual.
 See :ref:`fit-func-label` for details.
    :type  function:  callable.